-The first Secretary of State for the United States was this individual who had been central in the American Revolution:

-- a.
-James Madison

-- b.
-Thomas Jefferson

-- c.
-Alexander Hamilton

-- d.
-John Jay
+The first Secretary of State for the United States was this individual who had been central in the American Revolution: a.
+James Madison b.
+Thomas Jefferson c.
+Alexander Hamilton d.
+John Jay e.

-- e.
 Benjamin Franklin

 This individual was one of the authors of the Federalist Papers.
 He was also the first Secretary of Treasury for the United States and set the financial policies of the United States.
 He advocated a national bank, assumption of state war debts, paying all debts the United States made under the Articles of Confederation, and a protective tariff.
-This individual was:

-- a.
-James Madison
+This individual was: a.
+James Madison a.
+Opposed the central government's paying off the indebtedness incurred by the government under the Articles of Confederation

 - b.
 Thomas Jefferson

 - c.
 Alexander Hamilton

 - d.
 John Jay

 - e.
 Benjamin Franklin